Pakistan PM Imran Khan confident ahead of trust vote in Parliament | Politics

 The floor test will take place without the Opposition as the Pakistan Democratic Movement (PDM) on Friday decided to boycott the vote of confidence on Khan's government.

-The special National Assembly session has been convened on the directives of President Arif Alvi.
+The special National Assembly (NA) session has been convened on the directives of President Arif Alvi.

 According to the National Assembly Secretariat, the session is being held today on the one-point agenda of the Prime Minister's vote of confidence, and Foreign Minister Shah Mahmood Qureshi will table a resolution in the House on which voting will be held.